Freshman International Application Process

 After you apply

 You applied!
 Nice work!
-Once you submit your application, you will receive an email with further instructions to log in to you application portal.
+Once you submit your application, you will receive an email with further instructions to log in to your application portal.
 Through this application portal, you’ll be able to see if we are missing any items, update your information, view your documents, and check your application status.
 This is also where you will be informed of your admission decision.

-Please email the International Admission Office for assistance at firstname.lastname@example.org
+Did you miss an application deadline?
+Please email the International Admission Office for assistance at email@example.com

 Transcripts, recommendations, Declaration and Certification of Finances forms (DCF), and any other admission materials that are not submitted online should be mailed to: